a9s Data Service Sunrise/Sunset for Major Versions

 We follow the semantic versioning specification for assigning version numbers to releases, thus upgrading to the latest minor version of that same major version is usually possible without encountering incompatible changes.

 For major releases of anynines-deployment, we loosely follow a release-train model with a fixed and reliable schedule.
-Approximately every 4-6 weeks we release a new major version which includes all the new features, fixes and breaking changes.
+Usually, we release a new major version which includes all the new features, fixes and breaking changes every 4 weeks.
 The schedule might be extended, thereby delaying the next planned major release delayed, only if anynines deems it necessary.
-For example, an unexpected delay in the completion of an important or extensive feature like a major data service update may cause a delay in the delivery of the next major releases of anynines-deployment.
+For example, an unexpected delay in the completion of an important or extensive feature like a major Data Service update may cause a delay in the delivery of the next major releases of anynines-deployment.

 Upgrading anynines-deployment is only possible between two consecutive major releases, e.g. from v33.1.0 to v34.0.0, but not from v28.0.0 to v34.0.0.
 This is due to the fact that upgrades and automated migrations are only tested against the next higher major version.
 While skipping a major upgrade of anynines-deployment by following the migration instructions of the related release notes is theoretically possible, this is neither recommended nor supported by anynines.